rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 		writer.WriteHeader(200)
 }, "GET")
 ```
 Under the hood, this simply adds the provided route, handler, and method to the gorilla `mux.Router` we use in the SDK.
-For more information you can check out the github repo [here](https://github.com/gorilla/mux).
+For more information on `gorilla mux` you can check out the github repo [here](https://github.com/gorilla/mux).
 You can access the resources such as the logging client by accessing the context as shown above -- this is useful for when your routes might not be defined in your main.go where you have access to the `edgexSdk` instance.

 ### Target Type